Hyperawareness: What is hypervigilance, and what does hypervigilance feel like

 What is emotional hypervigilance?

-Emotional hypervigilance conveys an increased state of arousal, tension, or susceptibility to some, but not all, sensory information that enters their brain.
+Emotional hypervigilance conveys an increased state of arousal, tension, or susceptibility to some, but not all, sensory information that enters the brain.

-They’re in a state of heightened awareness to their surroundings, such as to the feelings of others, especially those who are close to us.
+They’re in a state of heightened awareness of their surroundings, such as the feelings of others, especially those who are close to them.

 Due to this extreme focus on the emotional state of those around them, they often go to great lengths to please others while foregoing their own needs and desires.